 Why do we recommend it?

-Fortinet is a leading provider of system security solutions and so deserves to be included on any list of security service categories in which they have products.
-The inclusion of FortiSIEM as part of a SASE solution or added to the FortiGate firewall provides optimum security.
+Fortinet is a leading provider of system security solutions and deserves to be included in any list of security service categories in which they have products.
+Including FortiSIEM as part of a SASE solution or adding it to the FortiGate firewall provides optimum security.

 Fortinet FortiSIEM will collect and store log messages, which is an essential task for compliance with many data protection standards.
 FortiSIEM provides compliance reporting for PCI-DSS, HIPAA, GLBA, and SOX.
 Another important feature of this system is that it can be set up to implement automated responses to shut down the threats that it detects.